 There are over 660,000 restaurants in the United States alone.
 That’s a lot of competition, and you may find your restaurant customers are facing related challenges: how do they differentiate themselves and grow sales?
 In a society filled with so many options for nearly every type of cuisine, and with seemingly limitless dining options available through smartphone apps, how do you help them increase foot traffic in their restaurant?

 Growing a restaurant business during this digital transformation doesn’t have to be complicated.
-There are a few key ways you can help your restaurant customers increase foot traffic – and lucky none of them are too complicated.
+There are a few key ways you can help your restaurant customers increase foot traffic – and lucky none of them are too complex.
 They do, however, require an understanding of the restaurant’s specific needs and target audience.
 Read on to discover how to help grow your customers’ business through leveraging online ordering, delivering a top-notch experience to diners, and growing a digital presence.

 1. Help Them Leverage Online Ordering